 reset your router’s default login username and password and make sure that your router has up-to-date, secure encryption like WPA2 or WPA3.

 make sure your network settings are up to date with the latest security patches.

 9. Don’t forget to update your video conferencing tool

 Malicious elements looking for software flaws to exploit can always make use of patches when adding a new feature or fixing bugs and vulnerabilities.
-Read more about patching here and don’t forget to always update your apps or, if you want to speed up the process, let our free vulnerability patching solution do that for you.
+Read more about patch management here and don’t forget to always update your apps .
+If you want to speed up and automate the patching process, check our patching solution.

 10. Install security software

 All of your devices should benefit from strong security software if you want to focus on your tasks and your company’s evolution, and not on fixing cybersecurity problems.
 For that matter, we recommend Heimdal EDR.
 This product has a modular nature, which allows you to build your cybersecurity in layers, prevent data breaches and obtain actionable insights.
 DNS filtering, traffic-based malware blocking, attack forensics & source identifier, antivirus, privileged access management and software patching are just some of the features that will transform your company’s security system into a real fortress.

 Simple standalone security solutions are no longer enough.